top of page

 Emergency Department Triage Display.jpg

-Patient Status and Progress Indicator (PSPI)
+Patient Status and Progress Indicator (PSPI) — Show the progress to reduce patients' anxiety

 • Patients can follow their ER journey with a progress tracker that displays their current status and next steps.